-At first view it is an old technology, the machines are large and heavy, the tape is expensive, and most machines need work to retrieve their original performances…
+At first view it is an old technology, reel to reel tape machines are large and heavy, tape is expensive, and most machines need work to retrieve their original performances…

 A bit of history